geshan/geshan.github.com/posts/2022-07-23-javascript-return-multiple-values.md

 Same as above the `{fullName, age}` is used to destructure the object in this example.
 Here, the variable names match the property of the object which makes it easier to comprehend.

-You can view all the code examples in this [GitHub repository].
+You can view all the code examples in this [GitHub repository](https://github.com/geshan/javascript-return-mutiple-values).
 For your convenience, you can quickly fiddle around with the code examples on [JsFiddle](https://jsfiddle.net/geshan/3nojub9q/10/) too.

 ## Code on JsFiddle

-Below is the running code example of Js fiddle, be sure to view the console to see the output of the code examples:
+Below is the running code example of Js fiddle, be sure to view the console on your browser to see the output of the code examples when you switch to the result tab:

 <script async src="//jsfiddle.net/geshan/3nojub9q/10/embed/js,result/"></script>